seidels/typewriter_analysis/README.md

 # Typewriter analysis

+**NOTE** This is a preliminary repository.
+We now keep all code related to SciPhy in the repo: https://github.com/seidels/sciphy-materials

 Typewriter is a an experimental technique to acquire lineage tracing data.
 Find the publication [here](https://doi.org/10.1038/s41586-022-04922-8).
 This repository contains code written for basic analysis of the edited barcode sequences as well as code to simulate, process and analyze this data using phylogenetic inference software BEAST2.